pratikid/LEG/prd/features.md

 - [x] Templates & Research Guides: Accelerate research and documentation with ready-to-use templates.
 - [x] Best Practices Documentation: Promote data integrity, privacy, and research rigor.
 - [ ] Open Source Contributions: Encourage innovation and transparency by welcoming community code and feature contributions.
+- [ ] **GEDCOM Source/Note Handling:** Parsing is supported, but import/export and linking of sources/notes is planned for future implementation.

 ## Detailed Feature List